Measuring Comodules and Enrichment: Introduction

+Our main objective is to investigate measuring comodules within a braided monoidal category, establish existence results for the universal measuring comodule in this setting, and demonstrate an enrichment of the category of modules in the category of comodules.
+To this end, we use the \emph{global category of modules}, whose objects are pairs $(A,M)$ consisting of a monoid $A$ and an $A$-module, and the \emph{global category of comodules}, defined dually.
+The former is a category fibred over the category of monoids, while the latter is opfibred over the category of comonoids.
+This structure prompts us to explore the interplay between the universal measuring comonoid and the (op)fibration structures.
+In particular, we prove a representability theorem for presheaves on an opfibred category and an adjoint functor theorem for opfibred functors.

+As a key result, we show that the global category of modules is enriched in the global category of comodules.
+Moreover, in the symmetric monoidal setting, the enrichment is that of a monoidal category.
+This is accomplished by using the relationship between actions of monoidal categories and enriched categories.

+We end the paper with an application of measuring comonoids and comodules to the study of higher derivations, or Hasse-Schmidt derivations~\cite{zbMATH03027033}, of algebras and modules.
+For instance, we exhibit the Hasse-Schmidt algebra of a ring extension as a kind of colimit---a tensor product--- in the coalgebra-enriched category of algebras, both in the non-commutative and commutative context.

-The outline of this article is as follows: in Section \ref{background} we gather some known facts about (co)monoids and (co) in monoidal categories, local presentability properties as well as the theory of (opmonoidal) actions inducing (monoidal) enrichment, and the construction of the universal measuring comonoid.
-In Section \ref{sec:fibrations}, we explore conditions under which fibred 1-cells between fibrations with arbitrary base have adjoints.
-In Section \ref{sec:enrichmentModComod} we describe the global categories of modules and comodules, establish the existence of the universal measuring comodule and as a result the desired enrichment of modules in comodules.
-In Section \ref{sec:Hopfmodules}, we investigate how the universal measuring comodule functor lifts to a functor between Hopf modules.
+The article is organized as follows: Section~\ref{background} reviews key concepts, including (co)monoids and (co)modules in monoidal categories, local presentability, (opmonoidal) actions inducing (monoidal) enrichment, and the construction of the universal measuring comonoid.
+In Section~\ref{sec:fibrations}, we examine conditions for the existence of adjoints to fibred 1-cells between (op)fibrations over arbitrary bases.
+Section~\ref{sec:enrichmentModComod} describes the global categories of modules and comodules and defines the universal measuring comodule in that context.
+After a short example about derivations, Section~\ref{Universalmeasuringcomodule} establishes the existence of the universal measuring comodule, and show that its existence implies that of the universal measuring comonoid.
+Section~\ref{sec:enrichmentofmodincomod} derives the enrichment of modules in comodules, while Section~\ref{sec:coinv-univ-meas} identifies the object of coinvariants of the comonoid $Q(M,N)$ with an object of maps from $M$ to $N$.
+Finally, Section~\ref{sec:higher-derivations} explores higher derivations of algebras and modules through the lens of measuring comodules.